maxdokukin/Cover-Letter-AI-Generator/README.md

 - Generates a professional cover letter using OpenAIâ€™s GPT model.
 - Stores inputs in memory for convenience.
 - Allows setting an **API Key** via a separate page.
+- **Automatically generates and downloads a PDF** of the cover letter after generation.

 ## Setup & Usage